nilthehuman/morphohistory/Backlog.md

 * Gently snap SpeakerDots to grid when dragging
 * Make smoke tests work on both Linux and Windows
 * Write smoke tests for saving/loading
+* Speaker weight to account for social influence
+* Speaker labels to differentiate age cohorts, social groups etc.
 * Add GitHub Action to install and run tests after every push
 * Bugfix: looks like the progress bar graphic starts out in the negative range or something
 * Pimp up the README
 * Fix crash when one speaker alone is simulated
 * Extend simulation to verb paradigms
+* Speakers should be mortal and new ones should be born
+* Creative on-line form production: sum of biases in a cell may be less than one, rely on surface analogy with other lexemes to produce "missing" form